GammaTauAI/opentau/final_report.md

 ### Discussion

 Using a combination of prompt engineering and Codex's `code-davinci-edit` model, we were able to effectively type-infer a medium-sized dataset of TypeScript files.
 Across all of our experimental dataset, we were able to type-infer 91% of the files.
 Furthermore, we were able to observe a significant improvement in the quality of the type annotations, as the types were more descriptive and restrictive than the type annotations inferred by TypeScript's built-in type inference procedure.
-Additionally, we explored other languages such as Python and other language models such as Facebook's `InCoder` model.
 We found that the results from `InCoder` were significantly worse than those from Codex, likely due to the model not being trained on typed code.
-Additionally, we found that our prompt engineering implementation produced better results on larger files than our simple implementation, largely due to the improved scalability of this approach.
+Additionally, we found that our prompt engineering implementation produced similar results to our simple implementation, despite the loss of context.

 ### Future Directions